megdna/pond/style.md

 ### Aside

-This is an `aside` which floats to the right.
+This is an `aside` which floats to the left.

 <aside>
 <p><b>Lorem Ipsum</b></p>